jjensen/luaplus51-all/README.md

 * Choose the version of Lua to build within the workspace.
 Note that the **-luaplus** versions build additional LuaPlus-specific features into the Lua environment; these are the preferred environments for LuaPlus.

-* If you want lua-curl support, run the following:
+* If you want lua-curl support, run the following for Ubuntu (or the equivalent for your Linux):

 <pre>
-FILL ME IN
+sudo apt install libcurl4-openssl-dev
 </pre>

 * If you want the PCRE module to build, run the following: